17. L2 Forwarding Eventdev Sample Application

 };

-In case of S/W scheduler, application runs eventdev scheduler service on service core.
-Application retrieves service id and finds the best possible service core to run S/W scheduler.
+In case of S/W scheduler, the application runs eventdev scheduler service on the service core.
+The application retrieves the service id and finds the best possible service core to run S/W scheduler.

 rte_event_dev_info_get(evt_rsrc->event_d_id, &evdev_info);